Namuro/l2-cv-bot/README.md

 1. Install [Interception](https://github.com/oblitum/Interception/releases) driver (start `cmd.exe` as Administrator, then run `install-interception.exe /install`) and reboot.
 2. Run Lineage II client, select character and teleport to any exp/farm location
 3. Run `run.bat "<title of the Lineage II client window>"`
-4. Character's HP/CP/MP bars must be 100% at the moment of bot start, but if not, you should wait until they will be 100% and then press Space to reset bars position
+4. HP/CP/MP bars must be 100% at the moment of bot start, but if not, you should wait until they will be 100% and then press Space to reset bars position
-5. To stop press ESC or just move mouse (if not running in debug mode)
+5. To stop press ESC or move mouse

 ## Command line options